Performance-Feedback, 2025

 Competition for Informal and Formal Hiring

-In G. Grote, A. Guzzo, R. Lavive, and H. Nalbantian. (eds.)
 Interdisciplinary Foundations for Organizational Science and Application: A Dialogue between Psychology and Economics.
+Edited by G. Grote, A. Guzzo, R. Lavive, and H. Nalbantian.
 Oxford University Press. (in press)

 Co-authored with Ernesto Reuben